-Jana Rade is the blogger behind the dog health blog Dawg Business.
+Jana Rade is the blogger behind the dog health blog My Dog’s Symptoms.
 The blog features what she’s learned about dogs and their health issues and often features her Rottweilers.

 Jana is the author of the award-winning book “Symptoms to Watch for in Your Dog: How to Tell if Your Dog Is Sick and What to Do Next.”